The Best States to Live In for Young Adults: Top U.S. Places to Thrive

 8. Arkansas

 On the negative side, Arkansas lacks some 21st-century elements.
-It ranks third to last in broadband connectivity and is also in the bottom ten for proportion of information and financial jobs.
+It ranks third to last in broadband connectivity and is also in the bottom ten for the proportion of information and financial jobs.

 9. Colorado